madmachineio/docs/docs/tutorials/swiftio-circuit-playgrounds/projects/doorbell.md

 # Doorbell

+So far, you've learned enough about how to interact with all modules on the kit.
+Let's create more interesting projects.

 In the project, you will make a simple doorbell.
 When you press the doorbell button, the buzzer starts to beep.
 After three beeps, all return to the original state and wait for another press.

 <img